severb/flowy/docs/tutorial/tutorial.rst

 The ``run`` method contains the activity coordination code.
 Let's treat the activity proxies as regular methods and see what happens here.
-Except for the mysterious ``colors.result()`` call everything should be familiar: download, resize and store an image in a temp file, download the image again and compute the predominant color and based on the color move the temporary file to a predefined location.
+Except for the mysterious ``colors.result()`` call everything should be familiar: download, resize and store an image in a temporary file, download the image again and compute the predominant color and based on the color and move the temporary file to a predefined location.
 Lastly, return the path where the image can be found.

 So now that we know what this workflow does lets see how it does it.
 The first important thing to realize is that *each proxy call is asynchronous*.
-The call only schedules an activity to run and usually returns before the activity even started.
+The call only registers the activity to be scheduled (without necessarily scheduling it yet) and returns in an instant.
 Because of this the return value of a proxy call is a placeholder for the actual computation.
 You can pass this placeholder to other activities as it is but if you need to access its value inside the workflow you need to call the ``.result()`` method on it.

 The second thing you need to know is that the ``run`` method doesn't actually run for the entire duration of the workflow execution.
 It will run multiple